darrenyatesau/DataLearner/README.md

 Research paper on arXiv: https://arxiv.org/abs/1906.03773

 Researchers: if you use this work, please cite the research paper above.
+Thanks.

 Algorithms include:
 •	Bayes – BayesNet, NaiveBayes